 Etiology is core to scientific discovery and philosophical concerns since humans first started asking why things are the way they are.
 Humans possess a natural ability to learn cause and effect that allows us to understand, deduce, and reason about the data we take in through our senses [27].
 Modern tools for inferring causes allow us to systematically interpret these causal connections at a more fundamental level with increased confidence, less data, and fewer assumptions.
-With this deeper causal knowledge, causal inference serves to make accurate predictions, estimate the effects of interventions, and decipher imagined scenarios.
+With this deeper causal knowledge, causal inference serves to make accurate predictions, estimate effects of interventions, and decipher imagined scenarios.
 Similar to the importance in statistical models, the benefits of causal inference depend on the accuracy and completeness of the assumed causal model.

-The distinction between these tasks, their underlying types of data, and the inferences possible given assumptions about the system are delineated in the Pearlian causal hierarchy (PCH) [28].
-The PCH is organized into three tiers/layers of information, each building upon the expressiveness of the last:
+The distinction between these tasks, their underlying types of data, and the inferences possible given assumptions about the system are delineated in the Pearlian Causal Hierarchy (PCH) [28].
+The PCH is organized into three tiers / layers of information, each building upon the expressiveness of the last:

-- \mathcal{L}1 Associations: Observing evidence and assessing changes in belief about some variables, e.g., determining the probability of having some disease given presentation of certain symptoms. - \mathcal{L}2 Interventions: Assessing the probability of some causal effects under manipulation, e.g., determining the efficacy of a drug in treating some condition. - L3 Counterfactuals: Determining the probability of some outcomes under hypothetical manipulation that is contrary to what happened in reality, e.g., determining whether a headache would have persisted had one not taken aspirin.
+- \mathcal{L}1 Associations: Observing evidence and assessing changes in belief about some variable, e.g., determining the probability of having some disease given presentation of certain symptoms. - \mathcal{L}2 Interventions: Assessing the probability of some causal effect under a manipulation, e.g., determining the efficacy of a drug in treating some condition. - \mathcal{L}3 Counterfactuals: Determining the probability of some outcome under hypothetical manipulation that is contrary to what happened in reality, e.g., determining whether a headache would have persisted had one not taken aspirin.

 The ability to traverse the different layers of the PCH often demands causal assumptions to be stated in a mathematical language that clearly disambiguates between them.
-As will be demonstrated in the following sections, certain interventional (\mathcal{L}2) and counterfactual (\mathcal{L}3) queries of interest cannot be answered using data and traditional observational statistics alone, but can be enabled by an explanation of the system under scrutiny as through a structural causal model (SCM).
+As will be demonstrated in the following sections, certain interventional (\mathcal{L}2) and counterfactual (\mathcal{L}3) queries of interest cannot be answered using data and traditional observational statistics alone, but can be enabled by an explanation of the system under scrutiny as through a Structural Causal Model (SCM).

 Definition 2.1.
-(Structural causal model) [9, pp. 203-207] An SCM is a 4-tuple, $M = \langle U, V, F, P(u) \rangle$, where:
+(Structural Causal Model) [9, pp. 203-207] A Structural Causal Model is a 4-tuple, $M = \langle U, V, F, P(u) \rangle$ where:

 - 1. U is a set of background variables (also called exogenous), whose values are determined by factors outside the model. - 2.
-V is a set $\{V_1, V_2, ..., V_n\}$ of endogenous variables, whose values are each determined by other variables in $U \cup V$. - 3.
-F is a set of functions $\{f_1, f_2, ..., f_n\}$ such that each f_i is a mapping from (the respective domains of) $U_i \cup PA_i$ to V_i , where $U_i \subseteq U$ and $PA_i \subseteq V \setminus V_i$ and the entire set F forms a mapping from U to V. In other words, each f_i in $v_i = f_i(pa_i, u_i)$, i = 1, ..., n assigns a value to V_i that depends on (the values of) a select set of variables. - 4.
+V is a set $\{V_1, V_2, ..., V_n\}$ of endogenous variables whose values are each determined by other variables in $U \cup V$. - 3.
+F is a set of functions {f1, f2, ..., f_n} such that each f_i is a mapping from (the respective domains of) U_i ∪ PA_i to V_i where U_i ⊆ U and PA_i ⊆ V \ V_i and the entire set F forms a mapping from U to V. In other words, each f_i in v_i = f_i(pa_i, u_i), i = 1, ..., n assigns a value to V_i that depends on (the values of) a select set of variables. - 4.
 P(u) is a probability density defined on the domain of U.

 The inputs to the functions in F within an SCM induce a causal diagram in the form of a directed graph.
-We will only consider SCMs that induce a directed acyclic graph (DAG) in this introductory work as shown in Figure 1.
+We will only consider SCMs that induce a directed acyclic graph (DAG) in this introductory work as in Figure 2.
 A DAG alone is therefore a partial causal model in itself.
 This nonparametric causal model can come from expert knowledge and is often the only portion of the SCM to which we have access.

 Definition 2.2.
-(Causal diagram) Given any SCM M, its associated causal diagram G is a DAG that encodes:
+(Causal Diagram) Given any SCM M, its associated causal diagram G is a directed, acyclic graph (DAG) that encodes: